 - Sea of Cortez (La Paz to San Carlos)

-- Inland Travels (Oaxaca, Monte Alban, San Cristobal de las Casas, Palenque, Morelia)
+- Southern Mexico Travel (inland) (San Cristobal de las Casas, Oaxaca, Monte Alban, Palenque, Morelia)

 To follow our travels chronologically, see the Route page.